Order of the Eagle of Georgia: History of the Order

 Due to the Mukhrani's long exile in Spain, many of the Order's members are Spanish.
 The order is highlighted in a list of notable Orders on the Blasones Hispanos, Ordenes Dinasticas website.

-Prince Jorge's son, Prince David repatriated to Georgia in 2008, one year after the Patriarch of Georgia, Ilia II, who is a holder of the Grand Collar of the Order of the Eagle of Georgia, had called for the restoration of the Georgian monarchy.
-David was granted citizenship, and a year later, married Princess Anna, daughter of the genealogically junior Grazinsky Bragration branch who were rivals to the defunct Georgian throne.
+Prince Jorge's son, Prince David, repatriated to Georgia in 2008, one year after the Patriarch of Georgia, Ilia II, who is a holder of the Grand Collar of the Order of the Eagle of Georgia, had called for the restoration of the Georgian monarchy.
+David was granted citizenship, and a year later, married Princess Anna, daughter of the genealogically junior Gruzinsky branch who were rivals to the defunct Georgian throne.
 Princess Anna was, herself, a Dame of the Order.
 The marriage sparked widespread interest in the revival of a constitutional monarchy.
 The royal couple divorced in 2013, and their son Prince Giorgi, has been a Knight Grand Collar of the Order from birth.

 In 2017, the Duke and Duchess of Gloucester "received the Grand Collar of the Order of the Eagle of Georgia on behalf of Her Majesty Queen Elizabeth II in honor of her 90th birthday."

 The Order is recognized as a Dynastic (Non-Regnant) Order of Chivalry.
 In Burke's Peerage, it is listed as an Order "founded by royal claimants in exile".
 The International Commission on Orders of Chivalry describes it as a "new chivalric institution founded by the head of a formerly reigning dynasty".
 The Augustan Society notes it as a non-ruling dynastic honor.